alberand/Blog/content/nixos-linux-kernel-vm.md

 };
 ```

-Then set IP static address for VM and enable SSH server:
+Then set IP static address for VM and enable SSH server (in `vm.nix`):

 ```nix
 # This goes into your vm.nix